All Episodes

 Quote, that's a direct quote.

-Michelle Kelly allegedly confessing to authorities that she was a professional booster.
+Michelle Kelly, allegedly confessing to authorities that she was a professional booster.

-She told police after her 97th arrest.
+Y'all are stopping my hustle, she told police after her 97th arrest.

-No wonder these stores are leaving cities like San Francisco, LA, and New York City.
+No wonder these stores are leaving cities like San Francisco, L.A., and New York City.

-She kept her crimes to petty larceny, a non-jailable offense after the law went into effect thanks to Alvin Bragg in 2020.
+She kept her crimes to petty larceny, a non-jailable offense after the law went into effect, thanks to Alvin Bragg in 2020.

-When robbery charges dropped to petty larceny because of Alvin Bragg's office.
+William Rowland, 30-year rap sheet, robbery charges dropped to petty larceny because of Alvin Bragg's office.

 Are you kidding me?